Shenandoah University Historic Timeline

 School of Arts & Sciences is renamed the College of Arts & Sciences.

-First class graduates in Athletic Training master’s program.
+The first class graduates in athletic training master’s program.

 The History and Tourism Center at Shenandoah University (The Knowledge Point) celebrates its opening in April at its Fairfax Cameron Building location in downtown Winchester.